Codemon72/JavaScript--Gym_and_Library/CONCEPTS AND TERMS.md

+### HTMLCollection
+An HTMLCollection object is an _array-like_ list of HTML elements.

+Methods like the `getElementsByTagName()` returns an HTMLCollection.

+An HTMLCollection in the HTML DOM is live; it is automatically updated when the underlying document is changed.

 ### IIFE - Immediately Invokable Function Expression
 Basically a function that you declare and run at the same time.
 ```js